pycassa/pycassa/sources/tutorial.txt

 The other way is to get a range of keys at once by using :meth:`~pycassa.columnfamily.ColumnFamily.get_range()`.
-The parameter `finish` is also inclusive here too.
-Assuming we've inserted some rows with keys 'row_key1' through 'row_key9', we could do this:
+The parameter `finish` is also inclusive here, too.
+Assuming we've inserted some rows with keys 'row_key1' through 'row_key9', we can do this:

 .. code-block:: python